William S. Heckscher: Career

-Heckscher briefly taught art at the University of Toronto, then from 1942–1946 taught the German language and phonetics at Carleton College, the University of Saskatchewan, and the University of Manitoba.
+Heckscher briefly taught art at the University of Toronto, then from 1942 to 1946 taught the German language and phonetics at Carleton College, the University of Saskatchewan, and the University of Manitoba.
 He moved to the United States in 1947 to teach art history at the University of Iowa.
 In 1955 he was named Professor of Medieval Art and Iconology for the Institute of Art History at the University of Utrecht, a position he would hold for the following ten years.

 In 1966 he was appointed chair of the art history department at Duke University, where he was the Benjamin N. Duke Professor.
 As director of the Duke University Museum of Art from 1970 to 1974, Heckscher coordinated the acquisition of the Brummer collection of medieval and Renaissance sculpture.
 Heckscher retired from Duke in 1974, and moved with his family to Princeton, where he continued his scholarly research and served as an advisor to the Princeton University Library's Department of Rare Books.
 He died on November 27, 1999, at his home in Princeton.